westphallm1/AoMM-Cross-Mod-Sample/README.md

   * 12 for early hardmode
   * 8 for late hardmode

 * `int AttackFrames`: The rate at which the minion should fire its projectile, if it fires a projectile.
 Updated automatically for pets, set manually for minions.
 Reasonable values for this parameter vary depending on the damage of the minion, but values between 15 (4 attacks per second) for a fast, low damage minion, and 60 (1 attack per second) for a slow, high damage minion may be reasonable.

+### Combat Pet-specific behavior parameters

+* `float MaxSpeedScaleFactor`: Used to adjust the rate at which travel speed scales with combat pet level.
+  Higher values lead to faster movement speed.
+For best results, should be in the range of 0.75f to 1.25f.
+  Default 1f.
+Only affects combat pet AI.

+* `float InertiaScaleFactor`: Used to adjust the rate at which turn speed scales with combat pet level.
+  Lower values lead to faster turn speed.
+For best results, should be in the range of 0.5f to 2f.
+  Default 1f.
+Only affects combat pet AI.

+* `float InertiaScaleFactor`: Used to adjust the rate at which projectile fire rate scales with combat pet level.
+Lower values lead to higher rate of fire.
+For best results, should be in the range of 0.5f to 1.5f.
+  Default 1f.
+Only affects combat pet AI.

 ## Amulet of Many Minions cross-mod State Documentation